Dirty Bomb PC Game Study

 Use Case Map

-To reorganize my ideas i decided to make a use case map for the main screen, so i could guide myself along the process.
+To reorganise my ideas I decided to make a use case map for the main screen, so I could guide myself along the process.

-Sketches with different solutions were made, and the best solution was selected to move foward to the interface design stage.
+Sketches with different solutions were made, and the best solution was selected to move forward to the interface design stage.

 While keeping the same identity and colour schemes of Dirty Bomb i rejuvenated the main menu.
 The overall design was made for the eyes to be able to follow on to what to do next, so it feels natural and comfortable.
 This was the result: